 Danny Soten Lynch, Dharma Holder

-Danney Soten Lynch is a Dharma Holder and ordained Zen priest who currently lives and practices at Great Vow Zen Monastery, where he has resided since 2010.
+Danney Soten Lynch is a Dharma Holder and ordained Zen priest.
+He was a monastic resident at Great Vow from 2010-2020 completing his novice training in 2019.
 Soten has been playing and enjoying music all of his life.
-He has served as the Music Director at Great Vow, breathing new life into the liturgy, chants and marimba band.
-Soten also serves as Work Leader for the monastery.
-He is an avid runner and outdoor enthusiast, who leads wilderness sesshins every summer in the Pacific Northwest.
+He served as the Music Director at Great Vow, breathing new life into the liturgy, and led a monastery choir and the Great Vow marimba band.
+He is an avid long-distance runner and outdoor enthusiast, who developed our wilderness sesshin.

 Sara Shinei Monial, Dharma Holder

-Sara Shinei Monial is an ordained monastic Great Vow.
+Sara Shinei Monial is a Zen priest who completed her novice training at Great Vow in 2020.
 She has been practicing meditation intensively since 2007, and has practiced closely with various teachers including Jan Chozen Bays, Roshi, Hogen Bays, Roshi, and Satya Vayu.
-Shinei has a BA in Education, but left the field 11 years ago to pursue full-time spiritual practice.
+Shinei has a BA in Education, but left the field years ago to pursue full-time spiritual practice.
 She is one of the founders of Touching Earth Sangha in Portland, whose intention is simple living in harmony with the natural world.
 Shinei also teaches yoga and practices long distance running.

 Darah Shonin Ashton, Dharma Holder